input-output-hk/cardano-tutorials/pioneers-testnet/solutions/pioneers-exercise-2-solutions.md

 	    --testnet-magic 42 \
 	    --out-file protocol.json

-We also need the UTXO details of the payment address that will send the funds.
+We also need the UTXO details of the __payment.addr__ that will send the funds.

 	$ cardano-cli shelley query utxo \
 	    --address $(cat payment.addr) \